 Absent the approval of the USG chief academic officer, no degree program shall exceed the following credit hours, exclusive of physical education activity/basic health or orientation course hours that the institution may require:

-- nexus degrees shall consist of 18 credit hours
+- Nexus degrees shall consist of 60 credit hours; and

-- Graduate degrees shall consist of 36 credit hours
+- Master degrees shall consist of 30 credit hours

 3.8.2 Associate Degrees